 The Alaskan malamute has a thick coat and was bred to carry loads over long distances, so it is a great endurance runner and good for those who live in colder climates.
 With their hardy build and intelligence, malamutes will gladly tough out less-than-ideal conditions by your side.

 Dalmatians can keep pace with horses.
 Which means they can keep pace with you.
 These large and lean dogs were classically employed to run ahead of firefighting carriages and clear the way, but they’re just as happy running through the park.
 Great if you’re looking for a more protective breed to accompany your long-distance jogs.

-German Shepherds are known for having many talents, and running is one of them.
+German shepherd dogs are known for having many talents, and running is one of them.
 Strong and durably built, this breed can keep pace with the best of them.
-Even better, German Shepherds are good with kids, protective and eager to please—sure to become much more than a running companion.
+Even better, German shepherds are good with kids, protective and eager to please—sure to become much more than a running companion.

 4. Australian Shepherd

 The Australian shepherd is another busybody herding breed that sets itself apart with its people skills and protective nature.
 This breed would make a wonderful addition to an active family, and a good companion for anyone who likes to explore different kinds of terrain.

 3. Border Collie